Tolkien's Norse Connection (Parts 1 and 2): The Career

 In any event, all Tolkien’s greatest – and longest – alliterative poems hail from 1932 through 1934, at least according to our best scholarly estimations.
 These poems are The Fall of Arthur, Doworst, and both New Lays (The New Lay of the Völsungs, The New Lay of Gudrún).
 Tolkien even finished the latter three poems – an utter rarity for him.
 And given that Lewis wrote every single one of his alliterative poems during this period as well, including a few just recently discovered, I’ve dubbed this period their alliterative anni mirabiles.

 Honestly, during the early 1930s, the Inklings were just plain rocking the Modern Revival.
-Which brings me back to “The Derelicts” and “Black Heave the Billows,” those two pesky Norse poems by Tolkien without a composition date.
+Which brings me back to “The Derelicts” and “Bleak Heave the Billows,” those two pesky Norse poems by Tolkien without a composition date.

 If you look at The